Phileosopher/commonplace/relationships-dating.md

 - The most exciting and fun dates come from natural chemistry, which comes from differences.
 - If you de-emphasize your quirks, you'll be acceptable to most people, but some people absolutely adore them, and they're your best chances for a long-term relationship.
+  - If you hide your authentic self before marriage, the facade will collapse later.
 - Long-term intimacy is impossible if you pretend to be someone else.
 - If you have trouble knowing what to say, just say whatever comes into your head.
+- Feel free to talk about money, career, and future plans.
+  - If they find that level of authenticity difficult, they're not ready for anything deeper.

 Focus more on their needs, not yours: